Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Every rental includes basic collision and theft cover, but with a painful excess (deductible) of typically 1,000 to 1,800 euros, the amount you pay if the car is damaged or stolen.
 The desk will push a “super” excess waiver to reduce that to zero, usually 15 to 25 euros a day.
 Over a week that is more than the car.

-The cheaper, smarter route is a standalone excess insurance policy bought before you travel, often a few euros a day or a low annual fee, which refunds any excess you are charged.
-If you already hold one, decline the desk waiver politely and keep your booking confirmation handy.
+The cheaper, smarter route is a standalone excess insurance policy bought before you travel, often a few euros a day or a low annual fee, which refunds any excess you’re charged.
+We’d sorted ours online before the trip, so when the desk pushed the waiver we said no thanks and kept the booking confirmation handy.
+That single decision saved us more than the car cost for the day.

 Whatever you choose, photograph the car thoroughly at pickup and drop-off, including wheels, roof and existing scratches, and get any damage noted on the contract.
-Also check the fuel policy: “full to full” is fairest, while “full to empty” almost always overcharges you for fuel you will not use.
+Also check the fuel policy: “full to full” is fairest, while “full to empty” almost always overcharges you for fuel you won’t use.

 Quick Pre-Booking Checklist